-Sleeping on your head is safer for a cat.
+- Sleeping on your head is safer for a cat.
 You have to remember how small they are compared to you.
-Your body could crush them when you roll over.
+Your body could crush him when you roll over.

 Your cat deciding that bedtime is an ideal opportunity for bunting is not ideal.
 It makes sense though, when we apply cat logic.
 Felines like to express affection on their terms.
 While you’re asleep, you won’t pet or handle them in return.

 Your cat will also value the warmth that comes from your head.
 After the sun goes down, your cat steadily loses the heat he has generated during the day.

 Lying on your head will prevent your pet from becoming cold.
 This may not be comfortable for you, but it’s better than any alternative.
 Cats cope poorly with being cold.

 The safety aspect cannot be underestimated.
-Even the heaviest sleeper will toss, turn and move in their sleep.
+Even the heaviest sleeper will toss, turn, and move in his sleep.

 By sleeping on your head, your cat picks the one spot that stays still.
 Even if you turn your head in your sleep, your pet will be safe.
-This will help them get a good night’s sleep.
+This will help him get a good night’s sleep.

 Will My Cat Scratch Me While I’m Asleep?

 If you allow your cat to sleep so close to your face, injury is a possibility.
 This will rarely be intentional, though.
-Unless your cat has behavioral issues, they will not act with such aggression.
+Unless your cat has behavioral issues, he will not act with such aggression.

 Just like humans, cats move in their sleep.
 As Sleep Advisor explains, felines dream, just like humans do.
 A cat’s dream will typically involve replaying the events of his day.

-Now, has your cat been hunting and playing throughout the day?
-This is likely.
-As a result, it’ll dream about this.
-While it dreams, your cat may twitch, and even claw, in their sleep.
+Now, has your cat been hunting and playing?
+It’ll dream about this.
+While it dreams, your cat may twitch, and even claw, in his sleep.
 If you happen to be in the firing line, you’ll be scratched.

-If your cat had a frightening experience, it might have a nightmare.
+If your cat had a frightening experience, he might have a nightmare.
 Imagine your cat was bullied into a fight by a neighborhood cat.
 It’ll relive that and react accordingly.